JoshuaOliphant/fish-shell-kubectl-aliases/README.md

 # fish-shell-kubectl-aliases
-List of kubectl aliases used with fish shell
+List of kubectl aliases used with fish shell.
+You can copy these into your config.fish file.